Tetra Pak provides beverage carton recyclers with technical and investment assistance to speed up the recycling process of PolyAl.

-Spain is home to some of the largest paper mills in Europe, which recycle more than 100 kilotonnes of beverage cartons every year.
-Tetra Pak is actively supporting local recyclers by providing technical and investment assistance to help facilitate and speed up the recycling process of polyAI.
-This refers to the non-fibre fraction of beverage cartons that is composed of a mix of polymer and aluminium.
+Spain is home to some of the largest paper mills in Europe, recycling approx. 150 kilotonnes of beverage cartons every year.
+Tetra Pak actively supports local recyclers by providing technical and investment assistance to help facilitate and speed up the recycling process of polyAI, which is the non-fibre portion of beverage cartons that is composed of a mix of polymer and aluminium.

-Alier, a renowned sustainable manufacturing leader since 1948 operating in over 30 countries worldwide, is currently developing and funding the polyAl recycling line project.
-This initiative will allow Alier – one of Europe's largest post-consumer carton recyclers – to recycle all components of used carton packages, creating the conditions to transform them into quality materials and goods.
+Alier, a long-established and leading manufacturer in Spain, was founded in 1832 with ambitions for sustainability and now operates in over 30 countries worldwide.
+Alier started manufacturing 100% recycled paper as early as 1948 and is currently developing and funding a polyAl recycling line project.
+This initiative will allow the company to recycle all components of used carton packages, creating the conditions to transform them into quality materials and goods.

 1The non-fibre component of carton packages is known as polyAl, which designates the layers of polyolefins and aluminium being used as barrier against oxygen and humidity to protect the food content in aseptic carton packages.